trkpt is a 24/7 GPS recorder that shows me where I've been.

 This page, like the those in Etiquette and YCDL, was written entirely by hand and without the use of any jQuery, Angular, React, etc. HTML5, CSS3, and especially CSS Grid, have brought many quality of life features to the native experience.
 With some concessions, and the fact that I don't need to target non-modern browsers, I feel that my grasp of the core systems is better than that of someone who relies on a framework from day one.

 Some people tease SQLite for not being as big and featureful as something like MySQL, but I for one think it's one of the greatest gifts to the database ecosystem.
+I love it.
 Thanks to its fast and easy deployment plus cross-platform compatibility, sqlite databases tend to be the best choice for storing structured data.
 SQLite3 has been my go-to database since 2014 and hasn't failed me yet.
 Absolutely a staple for my projects listed here.

 During my development of Etiquette, I have continuously aimed to make the API as accessible and automateable as possible.
 Getting a peek behind the scenes is as easy as adding